uclahs-cds/pipeline-call-mtSNV/README.md

 | normal_id | string | Identifier for normal samples. |
 | normal_BAM | path | Absolute path to normal BAM file. |

-> If the single sample is of type `tumour`, provide the identifier and path under the `normal` fields in the input CSV.
+> If the single sample is of type `tumor`, provide the identifier and path under the `normal` fields in the input CSV.
 #### Paired Mode

 | Field | Type | Description |